 Protect property rights and access to clean energy in Ohio

 Solar exclusion zones passed by county commissioners limit the rights of farmers to do what they want with their own land.
 Landowners and farmers in our community know what is best for them and their families, and we need to support their decision to invest in renewable energy.
+We are losing more than just energy, our rights are also at risk.

 Ohio cannot afford to exclude renewable energy sources from our energy strategy.